minenwerfer/savitri/README.md

 > to make it simples, for an idiot anything the more complicate it is the more
 > he will admire it. — Terry A. Davis

+Our philosophy is that most complexity is dumb, and computing is more efficient when you have fun.
+So we made it real complex so you can make it real simple.
-Strongely typed, fullstack TypeScript RAD (rapid application development) framework.
+Savitri is a strongely typed, fullstack TypeScript RAD (rapid application development) framework you'll enjoy working with.

-It's not a public release yet.
+# We are looking for contributors!
+Join in our Discord server if you're interested in contributing.

 Features
-- Builtin authentication
-- Builtin file uploading
+- Builtin authentication, file uploading and logging
 - Builtin RBAC (role-based access control)
 - In-house set of backoffice components
 - Schema validation